Cookies Policy

 IMEYMAT maintains as its Strategic Line: Promoting Scientific and Technical Collaborations at a Global Level.

-To this end, IMEYMAT researchers are open to receiving proposals from other laboratories, centres and entities to develop I+D+i PROJECTS national and international ensembles, on work-related issues where the Institute’s researchers can contribute their expertise.
+To this end, IMEYMAT researchers are open to receiving proposals from other laboratories, centres and organisations to develop joint national and international R&D&I projects in areas where the Institute’s researchers can contribute their expertise.

 At the same time, IMEYMAT has extensive experience collaborating with companies to develop their I+D+i, programmes and to control and monitor their production processes: Turning Scientific Results into Advances for Society.